Gaika Mine: Gaika Mine to Chicago-Gaika Mine

 Gaika Mine operated from 1894 to 1929 (35 years).
 It resurrected under new ownership of Que Que Mines as Chicago-Gaika Mine. (it was a matter of reverting to the old name.)

 The new company restarted the mine with a capital 30 times lesser than the former company's capital. (£5,000 over £140,000) However between 1931to 1935 they were able to issue an average of more than 400% return on investment per annum for the local shareholders; that was a total £100,000 in dividends in 4 years.

 Environmental challenges

 Gaika Mine, which lies in the suburbs of Chicago has tunnels running beneath Kwekwe. making a network with those from G&P Mine on the other side of the CBD.

-However, Kwekwe was built between Gaika Mine and Globe and Phoenix Mine with all precautions taken to make sure the residents would be safe atop several mine tunnels running beaneth the city.
+However, Kwekwe was built between Gaika Mine and Globe and Phoenix Mine with all precautions taken to make sure the residents would be safe atop several mine tunnels running beneath the city.

 Kwekwe which was originally Sebakwe developed from residential settlements for both Gaika and G&P gold mines.